jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 Leo broke the silence.
 "You were a great mom, you know."

-The eniac would have raised its eyebrows if Exa thought to add them.
+The eniac would have raised its eyebrows if Exa had thought to add them.
 "Really?"

 "Yeah."